cpmaizal-ua/CPMAizal/README.md

-# CPMAmer
+# CPMAizal
-<h3>CPMAmer is a tool made to modify Car Parking Multiplayer accounts with no root or vertual app.</h3>
+<h3>CPMAizal is a tool made to modify Car Parking Multiplayer accounts with no root or vertual app.</h3>
 <h4>you just need an Access Key, wich you can get from <a href="https://t.me/toolcpm2bot">@toolcpm2bot</a> for free with 1K Credits Balance.</h4>